Skip to main content

 Overview

 Rell provides several built-in functions for database operations.
-Rell allows both the comma notation and the "and" notation for defining records.
+Rell allows both the comma notation and the and notation for defining records.
 However, they are not completely equivalent.

 The comma notation allows for shortcut expressions with just a variable name.
 The keys of the record are automatically set to the variable names used in the expression, and the corresponding values are the values of the variables.

-On the other hand, the "and" notation requires complete expressions for each key-value pair in the record.
+On the other hand, the and notation requires complete expressions for each key-value pair in the record.
 This notation allows for more complex expressions that involve logical operators and comparisons.

 For example, in the following code: